Djdefrag/QualityScaler/README.md

 ## Installation.

-QualityScaler is completely portable; just download, unzip and execute the file .exe
+QualityScaler is completely portable:
+1) download the release .zip
+2) unzip using 7zip or similar file
+3) execute QualityScaler.exe in the directory

 ## Supported AI Backend.
 * Nvidia cuda 11.1